Penske Media Corporation: Bollywood Life

 BollywoodLife.com is an entertainment and celebrity news website reporting on Indian popular culture.
 It is part of Penske Media Corporation, having reportedly attained more than 20 million monthly active users, as well as over 5 million social media followers.

+Gold Derby

+Gold Derby was founded in 2000 as an entertainment news forum, and was acquired by PMC in 2015 after the site pivoted to awards predictions.
+It has awarded the Gold Derby TV and Film Awards since 2002.

 Other properties

 Other properties under the PMC banner include the Boy Genius Report (or BGR.com), TVLine, SHE Media, and Sourcing Journal.
 BGR.com is a tech and gadget blog originally founded by Jonathan Geller and purchased by PMC in 2010.
-The Gold Derby Awards (or "Gold Derby TV and Film Awards") are awards given by the website Goldderby.com for television and film.
-The awards began in 2004.
-Owned by Jay Penske since 2015, it is a brand of the Penske Media Corporation.
-It has also been an investor in the strategic event management company LDJ Productions since 2020.
+PMC has also been an investor in the strategic event management company LDJ Productions since 2020.

+Penske Media co-owns its headquarters at 475 Fifth Avenue after partnering with RFR Holding to purchase it in 2022.